apache/incubator-devlake-website/community/make-contribution/sign-icla-guide.md

 ![](/img/Icla/page_link.png)

-**2. At the top of the page, there are two download links choose ICLA(Individual Contributor License Agreement) and download it.**
+**2. At the top of the page, there are two download links; choose ICLA(Individual Contributor License Agreement) and download it .**

 ![](/img/Icla/download.png)